CDOT-CV/RSU_management/README.md

 16. Navigate to the URL to see the now running RSU Manager Webapp.

 ## Contributors
-For any questions, contact Dhivahari Vivek at dhivahari.vivekanandasarma@state.co.us.
+For any questions, contact Ashley Nylen at ashley.nylen@state.co.us.